linto-ai/linto-stt/linto_stt/backends/kyutai/README.md

 ## Local Usage

 The setup uses Docker Compose profiles to select between the CPU and CUDA environments.
-Navigate to the `kyutai` directory and use one of the following commands:
+Navigate to the `linto_stt/backends/kyutai` directory and use one of the following commands:

 To build and run the **CPU** version:
 ```bash